Catfishing for Convictions: Florida Police Bend Entrapment Rules?

 To Catch a Predator (NBC) was eventually sued for $105 million and settled just months after another lawsuit was filed against NBC.
 In that suit, the network fired Marsha Bartel, the shows former producer.
 She alleged the network fired her after she raised ethical concerns about the show’s methods.
 Could they have been aiding police in entrapment?
 Sounds good for ratings and arrests.
 Yes, there are sexual predators, that is not disputed.
 They should be brought to justice the lawful way.
 Adults who intend to meet other adults on “adult websites” should not be duped into a relationship by an undercover agent whose only intent, before, during and after is solely to gain a conviction.

-Online Is The Top Way People Are Finding Their Spouses Today
+Online Is the Top Way People Are Finding Their Spouses Today

 Why would police want to entrap those who did not seek to commit a crime in a time where an increasing amount of people are seeking adult relationships online, utilizing websites they believe to be safe?
 Simple answer: to generate more revenue by gaining more convictions.